Keyboard shortcuts

 Per-worker:

-• Local queue depth - current number of tasks in the worker’s local queue
+• Local queue depth — current number of tasks pending in this worker’s local queue.
+Tasks spawned or notified from within the runtime go here.

 Global:

-• Blocking threads - total and idle blocking threads
+• Blocking threads (idle) — number of idle blocking threads currently waiting for new spawn_blocking work.

-• Blocking queue depth - tasks waiting for a blocking thread
+• Blocking queue depth — current number of tasks pending in the blocking thread pool, waiting for a blocking thread to become available.

-• Spawned tasks count - total tasks spawned since runtime start
+• Spawned tasks count — total number of tasks spawned since the runtime was created.
+Monotonically increasing.

-• IO ready count - I/O readiness events
+• IO driver ready count — total number of I/O readiness events processed by the I/O driver.
+Requires net feature on Tokio.

 To enable unstable metrics, build with: